SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 Rainbow replies in a whisper, "Just give her a kiss and leave the note, okay?"

-*Give me a kiss? what?*
+*Give me a kiss?
+What?*

-"Okay," Pinkie whispers sheepishly.
+"I'm stealing her heart, remember" Pinkie whispers sheepishly.

+*What is she talking about?*

+"Okay, you want Twilight to love you, hurry up," Rainbow says in an annoyed whisper.

+*Love Pinkie?*

 The sound of what is presumably Pinkie Pie trotting quietly towards my bed can be heard.